About Mount Macedon Regional Park

 Mt Macedon Regional Park is superb for hiking, trail running, mountain biking and rock climbing at the Camel’s Hump area.
 There are also limited horseriding options.
 Check with the Park Rangers to find out where you can and can’t ride your horse.

 Mt Macedon Regional Park is dog-friendly so bring your pooch along, so long as Fido is on a leash, except for the Summit Walk.

-Take the Calder Freeway for 57km and then exit at the Macedon/Mt Macedon turn off.
+Take the Calder Freeway for 57km from Melbourne and then exit at the Macedon/Mt Macedon turn off.
 Follow Mt Macedon Road for approximately 7km to the Mt Macedon township.
 Don’t confuse Macedon with Mt Macedon.
 Not that I would ever do that.
 Nope.
 Not me.
 Mt Macedon is the place you want to be.